zoffixznet/perl6.party/post/How-To-Make-Old-Perl-6-IRC-Log-Links-Work.md

-%% title: How To Make Old Perl 6 IRC Log Links Work
+%% title: How To Make Old #perl6 IRC Log Links Work
 %% date: 2018-06-06
 %% desc: Find out how where PerlGeek.De IRC log links link to